- Grad Students

 - Resume Workshop.
 The Career Center holds regular resume workshops each week.
 Once you have your resume drafted, stop by for a Same-Day Session for a critique.

-- Submit your resume to the 2014 Spring Career Fair Resume Book!
+- Submit your resume to the 2014 Summer Career Fair Resume Book!
 Select employers have purchased access to this book, in the hopes of identifying talented UW job seekers.
 Whether or not you're attending the fair, don't miss this opportunity to stand out!
 Click here for more details.

 - Practice your approach.
 What do you want the employer to know about you?
 Which of your skills and past experiences do you want to highlight?
 Have a short 15-second “sales pitch” ready and make sure to build in some good questions of your own to ask the employer.